 We must not because we are not the fathers of Israel according to the flesh, and because the Abrahamic Covenant community is not the New Covenant community.

 Clark’s attempt has been to divorce the Mosaic Covenant from the Abrahamic Covenant entirely and thereby to remove all typical elements from the Abrahamic Covenant, insisting that it contained only spiritual, anti-typical promises.
-But as we have seen, this cannot be done.
+But as we have seen, and as Clark has himself acknowledged, this cannot be done.
 Moses was not Abraham, but he was his offspring.
 The Mosaic Covenant was a fulfillment of the Abrahamic Covenant.
 And we can say that the Old Covenant is inclusive of the Abrahamic Covenant to the extent that the Abrahamic Covenant shares with the Mosaic Covenant (notice everything listed in Rom.
 9:4-5 as belonging to Israel according to the flesh).

 Dr. Clark objects and argues that in the New Testament, the Abrahamic Covenant is identified with the New Covenant and thereby contrasted with the Old.
 That is true, but that is because, to quote Bryan Estelle, by the time we reach the New Testament “Israel’s disobedience has triggered the curse sanctions.
 Therefore, the new covenant context has essentially changed matters here… What was prototypical [life in Canaan] has been eclipsed by what is antitypical [eternal life].”
 The fact that the New Testament focuses on the anti-typical fulfillment of the Abrahamic Covenant does not mean there was not a typological level to the dichotomous Abrahamic Covenant.
 It is impossible to severe Abraham from Moses.
 Listen to Ligon Duncan (representing the Westminster position)